 Cornerstone Foundation is committed to the credit union philosophy of "people helping people."
 That's why we stand ready to support credit union communities when disaster strikes.

 Credit unions are known for their quick and generous support of disaster relief efforts.
 The Cornerstone Foundation can respond to disasters because of credit unions' commitment to "people helping people."
-Working together with the National Credit Union Foundation, CUNA, other Leagues, and affected credit unions, funds are distributed directly to those credit union staff and volunteers in need, so they can stabilize their lives and continue to serve their members.
+Working together with the National Credit Union Foundation, America's Credit Unions, other Leagues, and affected credit unions, funds are distributed directly to those credit union staff and volunteers in need, so they can stabilize their lives and continue to serve their members.

-Arkansas, Oklahoma, and Texas credit union staff and volunteers currently employed or serving at the time of the disaster and during the grant process.
+Cornerstone region credit union staff and volunteers currently employed or serving at the time of the disaster and during the grant process.
 Grants are limited per household and not per individual.
 Damages and losses that occur and are eligible to be considered for assistance must be for primary residence or vehicle only.
 Excessive vehicles, second homes, or places of business shall be excluded.
 Grants are intended to assist with life sustaining expenses and not lifestyle expenses.

-The Foundation has established a two-phase process when disaster occurs:
+The Foundation has established a two-phase process when disasters occur:

-Phase I Emergency Relief Grant - available to credit union employees and volunteers to assist with immediate disaster relief needs, such as out-of-pocket costs that may result from being evacuated, insurance deductibles, and initial property repairs.
+Phase I Emergency Relief Grant - available to credit union employees and volunteers to assist with immediate disaster relief needs, such as out-of-pocket costs that may result from being evacuated, insurance deductibles, and initial property

-Intended to assist credit union employees and volunteers with significant needs.
+Phase II - intended to assist credit union employees and volunteers with additional significant needs.
 This is implemented only after the distribution of Phase I grants.
-Phase II begins 90 days after the respective disaster and is dependent on the funds available.
+This phase begins 90 days after the respective disaster and is dependent on the funds available.
 Phase II grants may be provided up to $5,000.